vohai2003/hdp_data_tutorials/tutorials/hdf/trucking-iot-on-hdf/tutorial-2.md

 ![General Storm Process](assets/storm-flow-overview.jpg)

-## Visualize the Processed Data
+## Verify the Processed Data

-With the data now fully processed by Storm and published back into accessible Kafka topics, it's time to visualize some of our handiwork.
-Start up the included reactive web application, which subscribes to a Kafka topic that processed data is stored in and renders these merged and processed truck and traffic data points on a map.
+With the data now fully processed by Storm and published back into accessible Kafka topics, it's time to verify our handiwork.
+Run the following command to list the joined set of data.

 ```
-./scripts/start-web-application.sh
+/usr/hdf/current/kafka-broker/bin/kafka-console-consumer.sh --bootstrap-server sandbox-hdf.hortonworks.com:6667 --from-beginning --topic trucking_data_joined
 ```

-Bring up the web application by accessing it through your broswer at: `sandbox.hortonworks.com:15500`
+Nice!
+Our topology joined data from two separate streams of data.

 ## Next: Building a Storm Topology

-Now that we know how Storm fits into this data pipeline and what type of ETL work it is performing, let's dive into the actual code and see exactly how it is built.
+Now that we know how Storm fits into this data pipeline and what type of work it is performing, let's dive into the actual code and see exactly how it is built.